Magellan Meridian FAQ

 I couldn't calibrate my thermo or Barometer.
 Tech support sent me the following advice.

-In the box that is presented enter 22, confirm reset of data & switch off device.
+box that is presented enter 22, confirm reset of data & switch

 Now try recalibrating.